Colorado Bill Mandating Secure Storage Of Guns Passes First Committee

 DENVER (CBS4) – Dozens of people weighed in on a bill at the Colorado State Capitol that would require gun owners securely store their weapons.
 Opponents of the bill say most gun owners already do what the bill requires, but supporters say, just last week, a 14-year-old Lafayette boy accidentally shot and killed a friend.

 Dr. Martha Middlemist, a pediatrician, told lawmakers one of her patients was also involved in a deadly accidental shooting.
-She says the 8 year old found his dad’s loaded gun in a dresser and accidentally shot and killed his 8-year-old cousin.READ MORE: Golden Cancer Patient Calling On State To Include More Patients In Next Vaccine Phase
+She says the 8 year old found his dad’s loaded gun in a dresser and accidentally shot and killed his 8-year-old cousin.READ MORE: 'An Insult To Hunters Who Follow The Rules': Iniki Kapu Banned From Hunting In Colorado, Most Of U.S., After Poaching Spree

 “My patient had no idea the firearm was loaded, and never thought for one minute there would be a bullet in this gun.
 What this child saw that day is a visual that will live with him for the rest of life.”